dploeger/disclaimr/README.md

     python disclaimr.py -s <socket-option>

 For example "inet:localhost:6000" to use Port 6000 instead of 5000.

+If you'd like to use the resolver feature with an SSL-enabled LDAP-server, that has no proper certificate, you'll have to add the "--ignore-cert" option to the daemon.

 Run disclaimr.py with --help for more information.